smlab-niser/hbimcourse/content/docs/module-one/_index.md

 using unmanned aerial vehicle UAV.

-The other dimensions require data collection from other sources, such as organizations like Archeological Survery of India, private parties and stakeholders in the subject cultural heritage.
+The other dimensions require data collection from other sources, such as organizations like Archaeological Survey of India, private parties and stakeholders in the subject cultural heritage.
 We go brief into such data collection.

 At the end, we will discuss how the above was applied while collecting the data